 Computational Science is an active area of research at the Faculty of Informatics of USI Università della Svizzera italiana.
-Our faculty does work on biomechanics and nonlinear material models, mortar methods for contact, database analysis of extreme events, computational finance, computational fluid dynamic.
+Our faculty works on biomechanics and nonlinear material models, mortar methods for contact, database analysis of extreme events, computational finance, computational fluid dynamic.

 Prof. Bronstein's main research interests are theoretical and computational methods in metric geometry and their application to problems in computer vision, pattern recognition, shape analysis, computer graphics, image processing, and machine learning.